FUNDINGPIPS ARTICLE Β· RULES

 Regions where local regulations classify prop trading as a regulated financial activity, blocking non-registered firms:

-• Select US states — state-level prop firm regulations vary.
-Some states require prop firms to register as specific financial entities; FundingPips may not hold that registration in every state.
+• Select US states: state-level prop firm regulations vary, some states require prop firms to register as specific financial entities and FundingPips may not hold that registration in every state

 How the restriction is enforced